flexera-public/right_st/README.md

 right_st servertemplate download <name|href|id> [<path>]
   Download a ServerTemplate and all associated RightScripts/Attachments to disk
   Flags:
-    -p, --published: When downloading RightScripts, first check if it's published in the MultiCloud marketplace and insert a link to the published script if so.
-    -m, --mci-settings: When specifying MultiCloudImages, use Format 4.
-This fully specifies all cloud/image/instance type settings combinations to completely manage the MultiCloudImage in the YAML.
-    -s, --script-path <script-path>: Download RightScripts and their attachments to a subdirectory relative to the download location.
+    -p, --published                Insert links to published RightScripts instead of downloading to disk -m, --mci-settings             Download MCI settings data to recreate/manage an MCI -s, --script-path=SCRIPT-PATH  Download RightScripts and their attachments to a subdirectory relative to the download location
+    -r, --script-references        Insert links to all RightScripts instead of downloading to disk

 right_st servertemplate validate <path>...
   Validate a ServerTemplate YAML document

 right_st servertemplate commit --message=MESSAGE <name|href|id|path>...
   Commit ServerTemplate
   Flags:
+    -m, --message=MESSAGE  ServerTemplate commit message
-    -n, --no-commit-head:  Do not commit HEAD revisions (if any) of the associated MultiCloud Images, RightScripts and Chef repo sequences.
-    -f, --freeze-repos:  Freeze the repositories
+    -f, --force            Force commit even if there are no changes --no-commit-head   Do not commit HEAD revisions (if any) of the associated MultiCloud Images or RightScripts --freeze-repos     Freeze the repositories

 right_st servertemplate diff [<flags>] <name|href|id|path> <revision-a> <revision-b>
   Show differences between revisions of a ServerTemplate
+  Flags:
+    -l, --link-only        Just show a link to a ServerTemplate comparison in the RightScale dashboard
 ```

 ## Contributors